linhhv-1996/NewUI/content/english/_index.md

     link: ""

 image_and_content_block:
-  enable: false
+  enable: true
-  subtitle: We Are IntelOps
+  subtitle: We Are LinDane
   subtitle_color: ""
-  #title: Lots of people love us, <br> and we're also.
+  # title: Lots of people love us, <br> and we're also.
-  title: This section is coming soon
+  title: Create Content Like a Startup, Not a Writer.
   title_color: ""
   image: images/content/compage/what-is-compage.svg
   content_position: left